Into the Hot (Gil Evans album): Reception

 In a review for AllMusic, Scott Yanow described Carisi's contributions to the album as "disappointingly forgettable", but called Taylor's music "quite adventurous and exciting, the main reason to acquire this somewhat misleading set."
 Mark Corroto, writing for All About Jazz, commented: "Evans' release introduced many listeners to Taylor and the revolutionary artists Jimmy Lyons, Archie Shepp, Roswell Rudd, Henry Grimes, and Sunny Murray.
 The music... is, for lack of a better term, swingin.'
 Lyons and Shepp's saxophones address the growing storm whipped up by Ornette Coleman while the pulse of the music threatens to tear itself away from the bebop revolution.
 Revisiting this skillfully remastered music sixty years on might not give us that original 'shock of the new' experience, but it remains quite surprising.
 Taylor orchestrates not unlike Charles Mingus as a means to proffer his growing confidence in his keyboard language."

-In an interview, pianist Alexander Hawkins stated the following re.
-Taylor's contribution to the album: "it's absolutely gripping; and more than all of his other albums, it's a Rosetta Stone for understanding where he came from, and what was to come, and how he fits into contemporary music generally – not just jazz.
+In an interview, pianist Alexander Hawkins remarked on Taylor's contribution to the album: "it's absolutely gripping; and more than all of his other albums, it's a Rosetta Stone for understanding where he came from, and what was to come, and how he fits into contemporary music generally – not just jazz.
 It's got the characteristic of a manifesto.
 I can't think of anything like it!
 It somehow shows directions he didn't take, which makes it even more rewarding and inspirational.
 He's so quixotic that you can't say his entire language was mapped out – but there's a lot here...
 It grabbed me from the start.
 I'm a complete Ellington junkie, so I understood this record immediately – if not fully, then intuitively.
 It's so Ellingtonian in concept as far as composition goes.
 Plus, there are definitely pianistic precedents in there – not just Ellington, but Tatum, Powell and Monk."